- The Poetry of Robinson Jeffers: An Introduction (from The Selected Poetry of Robinson Jeffers)

 In the summer of 1965, I was fifteen and hated poetry when I first happened on the work of Robinson Jeffers (1887-1962) in the Sebastopol Public Library (thank you, Andrew Carnegie).
 In the 1920s and 1930s Jeffers had been hailed as a major American poet in the 1920s and 1930s, his work then was mostly out of print and largely absent from the major teaching anthologies that, in practice, defined the tradition.
-T.S.
+That summer of 1965, T.S.
 Eliot still ruled the canon.
-Ezra Pound, William Carlos Williams, H.D., and Wallace Stevens were finally starting to receive the recognition they and their work deserved and would soon be followed by H.D.
-Langston Hughes, Edna St. Vincent Millay, and others.
+Ezra Pound, William Carlos Williams, H.D., and Wallace Stevens were finally starting to receive the recognition they and their work deserved and would soon be followed by Langston Hughes, Edna St. Vincent Millay, and others.
 Jeffers was, at most, a footnote in critical and historical discussions of American poetry.

 The thumbnails for The Collected Poetry, The Selected Poetry, and Jim Karman’s masterful The Collected Letters, and The Point Alma Venus Manuscripts link to the Stanford University Press website pages for these projects.
 Those interested in Jeffers may also want to explore the programs and resources of The Robinson Jeffers Association and The Tor House Foundation.

 Articles, Notes & Papers:

 - “Problematic Authority: The Beginning and the End as an Edition of Jeffers’ Last Poems”

 - “’tho this is my last tale’”: When Did Jeffers Write the First Version of Point Alma Venus?”

 - “The Story the Story of Jeffers’ ‘Metempsychosis’ Tells”

 - “’It is out of fashion to say so’: The Language of Nature and the Rhetoric of Beauty in Robinson Jeffers”